cpdt/mrvn-bot/README.md

 MRVN is a Discord music player bot.
 It has a few neat features:

- - Can play videos and streams from Youtube, Soundcloud, Twitch, and [many more](https://ytdl-org.github.io/youtube-dl/supportedsites.html).
+ - Supports a wide array of sites, including Youtube, Soundcloud, Twitch and [many more](https://ytdl-org.github.io/youtube-dl/supportedsites.html).
-   Sites can also be blocked, and the default search can be changed from Youtube.
+   Sites can be blocked, and the default search site can be configured.
  - Exclusively uses Discord application commands.
  - Multi-channel support: allows simultaneous playback in multiple channels by using multiple bot applications.